Family Law

 The Three Stage Custody Process in Allegheny County

-The process usually begins with a conciliation conference before a hearing officer.
-Both parties present their proposed custody schedules.
-The conference is more informal than a courtroom proceeding, but it is not casual.
-The officer forms impressions, identifies areas of agreement, and may issue a recommended temporary order.
-If the matter does not resolve there, the case proceeds to a pretrial conference before a judge.
-The judge narrows disputed issues, encourages settlement, and sets the matter for trial if necessary.
-A custody trial is a full evidentiary hearing before the judge with witnesses, exhibits, and testimony subject to cross examination.
-The judge then issues a final custody order applying the 16 factor best interest standard under 23 Pa.C.S. § 5328.
+If the matter does not resolve at the conference, the case proceeds to a pretrial conference before a judge, who narrows disputed issues and encourages settlement.
+If the case remains contested, it moves to a full custody trial with witnesses, exhibits, and testimony subject to cross examination.
+The judge then issues a final custody order applying the sixteen statutory best interest factors under 23 Pa.C.S. § 5328.
 Most cases resolve before trial, but preparation for trial affects leverage at every earlier stage.

 Legal Custody and Physical Custody